ansible/workshops/exercises/ansible_f5/4.1-tower-job-template/README.md

 # Objective

 Demonstrate a Virtual Server configuration job template for Red Hat Ansible Tower.
-This job template will create a virtual server, create a pool, and add two web servers to the pool .
+This job template will create a virtual server, a pool, and add two web servers to the pool .

 To run an Ansible Playbook in Ansible Tower we need to create a **Job Template**.
 A **Job Template** requires:
  - A **Credential** to login to devices.